 A quick heads up though – increasing organic click-through rate is by no means an easy task.
 SEO experts are paid huge amounts of money everyday to tackle this challenging task.
 Sometimes, teams of dedicated online marketers are required to collaborate in order to effectively and efficiently boost this metric.
 Also, there is the issue of the ever-changing search algorithms that get updated every single day.
 Keeping up with Google’s algorithm updates requires a lot of time and effort.
 Implementing the necessary changes required to boost CTR is also another time consuming and tedious process.

-It’s not all gloom, however, as there are certain proven tactics and strategies that you can use to improve your website’s click-through-rate.
+It’s not all bad news, however, as there are certain proven tactics and strategies that you can use to improve your website’s click-through rate.